How Performance Marketing Accelerates B-to-B Prospecting

 NOVEMBER 28, 2012

 Study: B-to-B Marketers Lagging With Social Media.
 Data shows about 40 percent of b-to-b brands aren’t using social marketing.
-Business-to-business marketers are underutilizing social media and its potential, according to new data from Eloqua , a marketing automation company.
-We reserve the right to edit/remove comments. folio.
-Careers.
+Of 548 b-to-b marketers surveyed by Eloqua, about 40 percent say they are not yet using social media marketing.

 Six strategies behind the trend in B2B client conferences